abulat/airpreview/README.md

 3. Wrong validation of the account_number property for CN country.

-NOTE 1: regression tests created (after the bug fixes all tests will have to become automagically green) NOTE 2: the following improvement can be useful: do not break the payload validation on the first error and provide an array with full whole list of existing issues
+NOTE 1: regression tests created (after the bug fixes all tests will have to become automagically green) NOTE 2: the following improvement can be useful: do not break the payload validation on the first error and provide an array with full list of existing issues

 ### Further development:
 1. The solution is really simple.
 In the future it can be transferred to a more mature test